-It’s simple, a React.js developer can create better apps with greater speed by using React developer tools.
+It’s simple, you can hire Reactjs developers to create better apps with greater speed by using React developer tools.
 These tools not only enhance React’s versatility but also make it easier to use for developers.
 That is also why using good quality React developer tools is considered part of React development best practices.

-Our React web development team has its favorites too when it comes to React tools.
-And since we are a React.js development company that has extensively used the library since its launch, we’ve drawn upon our experience to put together this list of React development tools that you can consider to create better React apps faster.
+Our Reactjs website development team has its favorites too when it comes to React tools.
+And since we are a Reactjs website development company that has extensively used the library since its launch, we’ve drawn upon our experience to put together this list of React development tools that you can consider to create better React native apps faster.

 Don’t let the generic name dissuade you from using this tool.
 React Developer Tools for Chrome is one of the most popular React tools in use and for good reason.

-It’s an official Chrome extension for React from Facebook that lets you examine the list of components rendered on the page as well as the subcomponents they end up rendering.
-You can use the tool to select, inspect, and edit the states and props of each component and subcomponent.
+It’s an official Chrome devtools extension for React from Facebook that lets you examine the list of components rendered on the page as well as the subcomponents they end up rendering.
+You can use the tool to select, inspect, view the component tree, and edit the props and state of each component and subcomponent.
 The profiler tab is also useful to check the efficacy of your changes as it measures app performance.

-While both these features are also available in Chrome’s inbuilt DevTools, they aren’t specifically meant for React.js, which means you lose out on the additional capabilities and details that a specialized tool like React DevTools brings to the table.
+While both these features are also available in Chrome’s inbuilt DevTools extensions, they aren’t specifically meant for React.js, which means you lose out on the additional capabilities and details that a specialized tool like React DevTools brings to the table.